Increasing customer loyalty beyond peak seasons

 Keep the momentum going

 Having set up certain offers and discounts for the duration of the peak period, it’s tempting to stop them and move on to the next thing.
 Keep the momentum going.
 Start by extending your good performing ad campaigns.
 You’ll need to make sure you adjust any peak period or time-sensitive content, including images, headlines, videos or copy.
 You can do all of this whilst your ad campaign is still active if they use custom creative – there’s no need to pause the campaign at all as it will still deliver whilst you make any adjustments.

-You’re essentially riding on the wave of the peak season, keeping in the sights of any potential shoppers.
+You’re essentially riding on the wave of the peak season, keeping in the sights of any potential shoppers and improving customer loyalty.